-How often to Water Cannabis?
+How often to water cannabis

 Overwatering is the most common mistake that growers will make, especially new growers.
 Of course, water is key for cannabis since cannabis consists of 80% water (just like you!).
 In this article, we’re going to break down the frequency and volume of watering for an average cannabis plant.
-Of course, how often and how much water cannabis depends on the strain, whether it is auto-flowering, and what stage of growth it is in, so we will focus on generalities here.
+Of course, how often and how much water cannabis is depends on the strain, whether it is auto-flowering, and what stage of growth it is in, so we will focus on generalities here.

+How often do you water your weed plants?
 When you start growing, be sure to research your specific strain, contact your seed seller, or get in touch with a grower community or a forum for more information.
 There are ways to tell whether you’re overwatering or underwatering, so be sure to keep an eye on that, too.
 Finally, the last factor is the medium you’re growing in—we’ll focus on soil since that is the most common medium our growers use.
 How often do water cannabis?

-So to summarize, here are the factors that contribute to watering:
+To summarize, here are the factors that contribute to watering:

 1. Pot size